Kamari93/Odin-admin-dash/README.md

 # Odin-admin-dash

-A dashboard design for projects
+A dashboard design for showcasing projects